battleaxedotco/tool-docs/docs/rubberhose2/build.md

     width="400px"
     right />

-By default, Puppet Pins bend pretty smooth but it would nice to customize the quality of a bend like [Bend Radius](./controls.html#bend-radius) on a hose.
-Sadly that's not how pins work.
-Along with Pins you can add Starch points.
+By default, Puppet Pins bend pretty smooth but it would be nice to customize the quality of a bend like [Bend Radius](./controls.html#bend-radius) on a hose.
+Unfortunately, that's not how pins work.
+Along with Pins you may also add **Starch** points.
 This allows a layer to be straightened in areas and curved in others.

 Play around with adding Starch near the end controllers or varying the Amount of a Starch point in the center.
 It opens up a new level of customization.